 In Visual Merchandising:

 - Background Filter: If you have a background filter set up, it could be filtering out the product in certain contexts.
 If the search query for the background filter is empty, it applies to every search on your site!
+Please contact your customer success representative if you suspect you may have any background filters in place.

 - Integration Background Filter: Some sites have asked us to automatically filter some requests on their site through special installed logic in the front-end integration of the site.
 Often this is to show different behavior on Category vs. Search pages, Logged-in Users vs. Non Logged-in Users, or other cases.